EthanQY/EthanQY.github.io/index.md

 ---

 ## Personal Info
 Qianyi Shen, also known as Ethan Shen, was born in Yancheng City, Jiangsu Province, China.
-He is currently pursuing his Ph.D. at Tongji University in Shanghai under the supervision of Prof. Jie Chen (fellow of the Chinese Academy of Engineering, Party Secretary of Harbin Institute of Technology, former Vice Minister of the Ministry of Education, former president of Tongji University).
-He is a member of the Institute of Intelligent Vehicles at Tongji University (IIV).
+He is currently pursuing his Ph.D. at Tongji University in Shanghai under the supervision of Prof. Jie Chen (Academician of Chinese Academy of Engineering, IEEE Fellow).
+He is a member of the Institute of Intelligent Vehicles at Tongji University (IIV-TJ).
 He obtained his B.Eng. from the School of IoT Engineering at Jiangnan University in Wuxi, China.
 As an enthusiastic car enthusiast and a devoted Formula One fan, his personal interests are now closely aligned with his academic pursuits.
 His research focuses on SLAM (Simultaneous Localization and Mapping), autonomous driving, and high-performance vehicles.

 <br>